-Feedback from that article suggests that, besides some uncertainty about how large a jump break section should be, some people are still uncertain how to add a jump break, in the first place.
+Adding a Jump Break is a popular alternative, or complement, to setting main page post count - for some blog owners.
+Besides some uncertainty about how large a jump break section should be, some people are still uncertain how to add a jump break.

 Jump break sections, unlike some other "read more" solutions, can be uniquely located and sized in each post.
 This requires the blog will not use a dynamic view.

 You can make any given jump break as large, or as small, as you wish - when you wish.

 You add Jump Break, properly positioned, on a post by post basis.